A program that makes a real difference

-WSU ROAR (Responsibility Opportunities Advocacy and Respect) is a two-year inclusive postsecondary education program for students with intellectual and developmental disabilities (I/DD).
+WSU ROAR (Responsibility Opportunity Advocacy and Respect) is a residential, inclusive postsecondary education program for students with intellectual and developmental disabilities (I/DD).

 Bottom line, young adults with intellectual or developmental disabilities get to fully be part of the Cougar family experience.
 Another way to say it: they get to be Cougs!

-Provide a fully inclusive Postsecondary Educational Program and access to the WSU campus experience to young adult students with intellectual and developmental disabilities.
-Through program workshops, specialized training seminars, career-development, and on-campus living, WSU ROAR strives to empower students to reach their personal and professional goals and achieve independence in an inclusive campus environment.
+The mission of WSU ROAR is to provide a fully inclusive and residential comprehensive transition program to young adult students with intellectual and developmental disabilities.
+WSU ROAR strives to empower students to reach their personal and professional goals through program specific coursework, person-centered planning, WSU audit courses, career-development, and facilitated campus and community experiences.
 WSU ROAR also seeks to develop, implement, and test evidence-based practices in post-secondary education through collaborative research, teaching, and service.
 Finally, WSU ROAR provides transformational educational experiences for students with and without disabilities, enacting the institutional land-grant mission of access, engagement, and service to society.

 NOTE: WSU ROAR students are now qualified to receive full-time Pell Grant status, FSEOG, and Federal Work-Study if they’re under a qualifying Expected Family Contribution (EFC).